Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Compass/README.md

 Compass:

-- Can be configured to automatically hide when the rotation is zero.
+- Automatically hides when the rotation is zero.
+- Can be configured to be always visible.
 - Will reset the map/scene rotation to North when tapped on.

 ## Key properties